Lee and Overman awarded Colonial Academic Alliance grant to support ‘Learning to Learn’ initiative

 The $34,000 grant is from the Colonial Academic Alliance, which seeks to link the colleges and universities that make up the Colonial Athletic Association.

-The Colonial Academic Alliance has awarded a $34,000 grant to Amy Overman, associate professor in the Psychology Department and Neuroscience Program and associate director of the Center for the Advancement of Teaching and Learning, and J. Todd Lee, professor in the Mathematics and Statistics Department and Faculty Fellow for Technology with Teaching and Learning with Technologies.
+The Colonial Academic Alliance has awarded a $34,000 grant to Amy Overman, associate professor in the Psychology Department and Neuroscience Program and associate director of the Center for the Advancement of Teaching and Learning, and J. Todd Lee, professor in the Mathematics and Statistics Department and Faculty Fellow for Technology with Teaching and Learning Technologies.

 The grant supports their innovative project, Learning to Learn: A Student Operator’s Manual for the Brain.
 Started in spring 2016, the initiative seeks to help students develop strategies about how to be successful learners.
 The focus is on equipping students with an evidence-based toolkit of how their own brains function and learn in various hi-tech learning environments.
-This initiative has been developed with the strong support and partnership of Elon's Teaching and Learning with Technologies, the Center for the Advancement of Teaching and Learning, and the College of Arts and Sciences.
+This initiative has been developed with the strong support and partnership of Elon's Teaching and Learning Technologies, the Center for the Advancement of Teaching and Learning, and the College of Arts and Sciences.

 “Our ultimate long-term goal is that every student is equipped in their first semester in college with a toolkit to support them as successful, lifelong learners,” Overman said.
 “We are striving to transform all students into learners who think deeply about their educational experiences and know how their brain operates so that they can maximize their learning and use the rich resources provide by their college or university in a more strategic way.”